StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * To stop a container running: `$ docker container stop [ID-of-container]`

 ### DockerHub: A Container Repository: _upload docker to dockerhub.sh_
-For those, who do not work inside Amazon Webs Service and use the local container repository, ECR, there is an alternative to managing Docker-Images - the [DockerHub](https://hub.docker.com/).
+For those, who do work inside Amazon Webs Service but do not use the local container repository, _ECR_, there is an alternative to managing Docker-Images - the [DockerHub](https://hub.docker.com/).
 To upload an image, you have to register in DockerHub.
 After the image has been uploaded, it is visible in the DockerHub-Account as a new (or refreshed) repository.

 * Login from command line: `docker login -u $DOCKER_USERNAME -p $DOCKER_PASSWORD`